Posted by Ministry Voice | Jun 29, 2021 | Bible Study, Churches, Discipleship, Leadership, Sermons

 “Truly, truly, I say to you, everyone who practices sin is a slave to sin.
 The slave does not remain in the house forever; the son remains forever.
 So if the Son sets you free, you will be free indeed” – John 8:34-36

-Truth be told, after we accept Jesus, satan will not stop all of his attacks to bring us back to him.
-In fact, he will do more to try to bring you back to your old ways.
+After we accept Jesus, satan will not stop all of his attacks to bring us back to him.
+He will do more to bring you back to your old ways.
 And this is what Christians should understand.
-That satan will not rest until you are back in his arms again.
+Satan will not rest until you are back in his arms again.

-That is why it is important to always choose God over anything else.
+That is why it is important always to choose God over anything else.
 But do not worry because while we still battle with sin, we are no longer slaves to it because of the power of Jesus Christ.
-Through Christ, we can be set free from the bondage of vanity, pride, greed, addiction, pornography, gluttony, selfishness, and any other sin.
+Through Christ, we can be free from vanity, pride, greed, addiction, pornography, gluttony, selfishness, and any other sin.

 “’ I have the right to do anything,’ you say—but not everything is beneficial.
 ‘I have the right to do anything—but I will not be mastered by anything.” – 1 Corinthians 6:12